JettM9104/GTFS-Parser/static-gtfs/readme.md

 - stop_times.txt (expected times vehicles are to arrive at given stops)
 - shapes.txt (what path a vehicle takes along the route)

-There are way more that I didn't include but you can find all of them in the (GTFS Refrence Website)[https://gtfs.org/documentation/schedule/reference/].
+There are way more that I didn't include but you can find all of them in the [GTFS Refrence Website](https://gtfs.org/documentation/schedule/reference).
 As you can tell, for bigger transit agencies, the GTFS data can be a lot to handle.
 That;'s why I chose to code this in C++.